b0cal/miel/doc/technical/choices.md

 ### Context

-We need to ship the product with at least two compatible services in order to have a POC
+We need to ship the product with at least two compatible services in order to have a POC.

 ### Rationale

 `ssh` and `http` are the most scanned and prone to vulnerability services.
-That's why these are the first two services we support on this application
+That's why these are the first two services we support on this application.

 ## Project Management